akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 1. Click on the `Delete` button
 1. A confirmation pop-in opens
   ![Add new variant](../img/Products_ProductModel_Delete.png)
-1. Then `Delete` to confirm you want to delete the product model and its children
+1. Then click on `Delete` to confirm you want to delete the product model and its children

 :::warning
 The product model and all its children (product models and variant products) are deleted.